kadirlua/Socket/README.md

   ```
   .\vcpkg\vcpkg install openssl --triplet=x64-windows
   ```
-For Linux or MacOS, change the triplet to x64-linux or x64-osx.
+For Linux or macOS, change the triplet to x64-linux or x64-osx.

 # Using vcpkg with CMake
 Adding the following to your workspace settings.json will make CMake Tools automatically use vcpkg for libraries: